No Win No Fee work injury claims.

 All employers with five or more employees must have a written health and safety policy, which must be brought to the notice of all employees.

-Did your employer carry out Risk Assessments?
+What if my employer didn't carry out Risk Assessments?

 All employers must carry out risk assessments on a regular basis, with four areas to be considered relating to manual handling: the nature of the task, the capabilities of the individual performing it, the characteristics of the load and the layout of the environment.
 These four factors can be easily remembered by using the acronym TILE.